 • Admissions people pay a lot of attention to teacher and counselor recs because few people know high school students (including you) better than they do.

-• At the beginning of school, make a point of introducing yourself to teachers, participate in class discussions, do homework and get papers on time.
+• At the beginning of school, make a point of introducing yourself to teachers, participate in class discussions, do homework and get it and papers in on time.
 When you don’t understand something in class, ask the teacher for help and always be appreciative of whatever he or she does for you.

 • Remember, teachers don’t have to write letters of recommendation, so be cautious about taking for granted that they will automatically do this for you.